kikwit/kikwit/README.md

     Signals that there is no server-sent event data to sends to the client.

     The _interval_ argument specifies the time interval to wait until the next call to generate another event.

+- **push(filePath [, contentType])**

+    Pushes a file to the client.
+    Only works when the client request is sent using HTTP2.

+    When `contentType` argument is not specified or `undefined`, a value is derived from the `filePath` extension, if any. `text/plain` is used when no valid match exists.

+    Please note that the file is actually pushed only if when calls to push are followed by a call to `context.render(...)`.

 - **redirect(url [, statusCode])**